-People borrow money for many reasons — maybe an unexpected emergency expense pops up, or maybe you need to cover a large purchase that you can’t pay for out of pocket.
-No matter the reason, you no longer have to travel to a bank and take time off work to borrow money.
+People borrow money for many reasons — maybe your car broke down or an unexpected bill arrived and you can’t cover the expense out of pocket.
+No matter the reason, you no longer have to travel to a bank to get the funds you need.

 How Do I Borrow Money Online?